d12frosted/elpa-mirror/gnu/vertico-readme.txt

 - [[https://github.com/oantolin/embark][Embark]]: Minibuffer actions and context menu
 - [[https://github.com/oantolin/orderless][Orderless]]: Advanced completion style

+In case you want to use Vertico for completion-at-point/completion-in-region, you can use the function ~consult-completion-in-region~ provided by the Consult package.

 You may also want to look into my [[https://github.com/minad/corfu][Corfu]] package, which provides a minimal completion system for completion-in-region using overlays.
 Corfu is developed in the same spirit as Vertico.